Community > Clifton Park Sports Leagues, Teams & Clubs

 Cheerleading

 Go team!
 Cheerleading is another local opportunity for young girls.
-The Plainsmen Jr. Cheerleading league is meant for girls from grades 3-8 to learn cheers and the sport of cheerleading in a fun and non-competitive environment.
+The Plainsmen Jr. Cheerleading league is for girls from 3rd to 8th grade to learn cheers in a non-competitive environment.
 There are no tryouts, and every girl who signs up is put on a team.
+The cheerleading season runs from August to the end of October.
+The participants practice on the Shenendehowa school campus and at the Clifton Park YMCA and cheer on the weekends for the Plainsmen Jr. football team.
+The 8th grade squad also cheers for the Shenendehowa Modified Football Team's home games.

 Soccer